Many issues can affect tomato plants. This list includes several common tomato plant diseases and disorders, plus natural treatments.

 A particular fungus causes Septoria leaf spot.
 It is characterized by circular spots that turn brown with gray centers before drying.

 A severe infection will cause serious losses.
-Over time, the leaves will turn yellow and eventually dry and fall off.
-Leaf decline will also weaken the plant, causing it to grow slowly.
+Over time, the leaves will turn yellow, eventually dry, and fall off.
+Leaf decline will also weaken the plant, slowing its growth.

 Removing infected plant parts is vital.
 Also, practice crop rotation and reduce overhead watering.

-For fungicides, think about using an organic treatment like Cueva or MilStop.
+For fungicides, consider using an organic treatment such as Cueva or MilStop.
 These can help stop the fungus from spreading.

 3. Leaf Mold

-Leaf mold appears as yellow spots on the upper side of leaves.
-Underneath these spots are purple or olive-green patches of mold.
+Leaf mold appears as yellow spots on the upper leaf surface.
+Underneath these spots are purple or olive-green mold patches.

 Consider rotating crops with other vegetables.
 Other home remedies for tomato fungus are staking and pruning plants.
 These actions improve air circulation and help keep the leaves dry.